Boxfish ROV represents the state of the art in underwater camera drones

 Sub-surface stabilization proved tricky for us with the Gladius in shallow, choppy water.
 It's less likely to be a problem with the Boxfish, which uses a fascinating set of eight vectored thrusters mounted around the device, all pointed in different directions and capable of delivering 20 kgf (44.1 lbf) of thrust to drive the drone around.
 Auto-stabilization helps keep footage smooth.

 The tether spindle must be quite a device to lug about, offering 1,500 m (4,920 ft) of lightweight tether cable to give the Boxfish a massive roaming range across the three- to six-hour life of its onboard battery.
-There's a built-in navigation computer to help you work out where your 30-grand device is at, and it features like heading lock, depth lock, attitude lock and auto ascend make it friendlier to pilot.
+There's a built-in navigation computer to help you work out where your highly expensive device is at, and it features like heading lock, depth lock, attitude lock and auto ascend make it friendlier to pilot.

 Check out a video of the Boxfish ROV below.